dutchaen/panda.io/README.md

 alternative linktree full stack project

 # hi
-im creating a linktree alternative as a full stack project, i will work on the front end first then the backend :D
+this is a linktree alternative full stack project, the backend has been written in go, the frontend has been built using html, css, and js, and mysql was used for the database